 If you decide to wait and book in India, make sure you have what you need.
 You must have your passport and in some instances a copy of your passport.
 You always need photos and paperwork handy in India.
 If the station is close you should go straight to them to book, but there’s nothing wrong with using an agent.
 I had a hell of a time getting almost scammed on a train out of Delhi, and you don’t want to end up with a fake ticket.

-You want to look on the Indian Rail website and jot down the information to take into the booking office.
+You want to look at the Indian Rail website and jot down the information to take into the booking office if you are having them book for you.
 You’ll have an idea of when you can head out and how much it’ll cost so you aren’t scammed.
 Make sure you have a form filled out completely before you get to the front of the line.
 If you aren’t in a tourist line, beware of line jumpers!
 Don’t get into an argument, but simply say, “this is my place.
 You are behind me.”
 Usually, they are annoyed but a little embarrassed to be told off by a foreigner.
 You have to learn to be a little more assertive in India or you’ll never get anything done.

 yes, I’m all sweaty because it was over 100 degrees, but at night you’ll be happy 2A/C has a blanket!